pallets-eco/flask-sqlalchemy/docs/api.rst

    .. method:: limit(limit)

       Apply a LIMIT to the query and return the newly resulting query.

    .. method:: offset(offset)

       Apply an OFFSET to the query and return the newly resulting query.
+If the offset is less than 0, it will defaulted to 0.

    .. method:: first()